dat-019/Microservice-web-api-hosted-in-AWS/README.md

 ![A screenshot of the High level Application Architecture ](/images/APIGetway-ECS.png)

-1. We will deploy a simple microservice (web API) to AWS ECS using EC2
+1. Applicate Architecture - Deploy a simple microservice (Web APIs) to AWS ECS using EC2.

 ![A screenshot of the High level Application Architecture ](/images/Demo-AppInfrastructure.png)

 - Elastic Load Banlancing service
    - 3 types: Application Load Balancing (ALB), Network Load Balancing (NLB) and Classic Load Balancing.
    - ALB is used by default if you are following the ECS wizard.
-- AWS Getway
+- AWS API Getway
    - Authentication & authorization.
    - Throttling.
    - Caching responses.